intel/neural-compressor/examples/pytorch/image_recognition/resnest/README.md

   python -u scripts/torch/verify.py --tune --model resnest50 --batch-size what_you_want --workers 1 --no-cuda --pretrained /path/to/imagenet
   ```

-Examples of enabling iLiT auto tuning on PyTorch ResNest
+Examples of enabling Intel® Low Precision Optimization Tool auto tuning on PyTorch ResNest
 =======================================================

-This is a tutorial of how to enable a PyTorch classification model with iLiT.
+This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports three usages:
+Intel® Low Precision Optimization Tool supports three usages:

 1. User only provide fp32 "model", and configure calibration dataset, evaluation dataset and metric in model-specific yaml config file.
 2. User provide fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader", and configure metric in tuning.metric field of model-specific yaml config file.
 3. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As ResNest series are typical classification models, use Top-K as metric which is built-in supported by iLiT.
-So here we integrate PyTorch ResNest with iLiT by the first use case for simplicity.
+As ResNest series are typical classification models, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
+So here we integrate PyTorch ResNest with Intel® Low Precision Optimization Tool by the first use case for simplicity.

 ### Write Yaml config file